nodules/luster/README.md

     // must be declared here:
     extensionsPath : "/usr/local/luster-extensions",

+    // max time to wait for extensions initialization extensionsLoadTimeout : 10000,

     // if your app or used extensions extensively use luster
     // internal events then you can tweak internal event emitters
     // listeners number limit using following option.